 • In the heat of the space race, the US was so concerned about beating the Russkies to the moon that there were initial plans—it’s not clear just how serious they were—to strap a chimp in a rocket and land/crash/crash-land it on the moon.
-There would be no return trip.
-As Point Break taught me, if you want the ultimate, you have to be willing to pay the ultimate price.
-The price in this case being the dignity of the country that fired a chimp directly into the surface of the moon for the sake of its own cultural ego.
-Speaking with the benefit of a half-century of hindsight, there’s no way crash landing an American chimp on the moon wouldn’t have ended the cold war immediately.
-How could Khrushchev have responded?
+There was no return trip, because as Point Break taught us, if you want the ultimate, you have to be willing to pay the ultimate price—which is in this case an entire country’s collective dignity.
+But speaking with the benefit of a half-century’s hindsight: crash landing an American chimp on the moon would have immediately ended the cold war.
+What a power play.
+How could Khrushchev possibly have responded?
 He would have been doomed.

-Later, the plan was modified so that a human would be sent, followed by a stream of unmanned supply vessels until they could figure out how to bring him back alive.
-And it was always a him.
-Men were preferred in part because they simplified the matter of…ahem…waste collection, a rather sticky subject.
-And if you’re interested in the specifics of space pooping, it’s in the book and discussed…ahem…ad nauseum.
+Later the plan was modified: a human would be sent, followed by unmanned supply vessels until they figured out a return plan.
+And it was always a him: men were preferred in part because they simplified the matter of…ahem…waste collection.
+If you’re interested in the specifics of space pooping, it’s in the book and discussed…ahem…ad nauseum.

-Still another fun thing is EVA Height Vertigo, the NASA-approved term for the terror induced by realizing you are in space and actually moving fifty times faster than if you’d jumped out of a plane.
-Then there’s the reorientation illusion, a motion sickeness induced when your sense of up and down get reversed.
-The real bummer is that it can be induced empathetically, as some people have vomited after turning around to see their crewmate floating upside down.
-Additional mars-specific hurdles include: treatment of schizoid embolisms, disposing of biowaste such as Richter’s severed arms, threat of runaway johnnycabs, fighting the harsh martian atmosphere, and breaking Cohaagen’s stranglehold on the oxygen supply.
+Another fun thing is EVA Height Vertigo, the NASA-approved term for the terror of realizing you are in space and moving 50 times faster than if you’d jumped out of a plane.
+There’s also the reorientation illusion, motion sickness induced when your sense of up and down are reversed—which can also be induced empathetically, as astronauts have vomited after turning around to see their crewmate floating upside down.
+Additional Mars-specific hurdles include: prevention of schizoid embolisms, biowaste disposal (cf Richter’s severed arms), the threat of runaway johnnycabs, the harsh martian atmosphere, and breaking Cohaagen’s stranglehold on the oxygen supply.